dam-crtl/EM-VB-GS_algorithm/README.md

 This file contains the information of command that are used to execute "VB_algorithm.py".
 ##### VB_algorithm.py:
 This file contains implementation of VB algorithm.
 By executing this file, you can get z.csv and params.dat.
 Furthermore, you can see how the points of x.csv is classified when using VB algorithm.
+If you want to get the figure when the number of the cluster set to three, you have to execute this file after commenting out the lines from 133 to 157 and uncommentng the lines from 160 to 174.
+If you want to get the figure when the number of the cluster set to three, you have to execute this file after commenting out the lines from 133 to 157 and uncommentng the lines from 178 to 192.